 Changemaking starts with empathy.
 Empathy is the ability to recognize the lives experiences of others, regardless of who they are, and feel empowered to take action, which is a critical skill in order to thrive in an increasingly interconnected world.
 Recognizing his own power, Malcolm’s gesture of kindness to a few pediatric patients in a local hospital scaled to become an international organization and movement.
 Malcolm and his team, a committed coalition of globally-minded young people, are revolutionizing experiences inside and outside of hospitals through art.

-Malcolm decided to set up art supplies as a way to bring a simple joy to the pediatric patients.
-He expected the children to make pictures for themselves or their parents but was surprised to see one of the children paint a picture for her friend in the clinic who wasn’t painting with them.
-This interaction allowed Malcolm to realize that sharing art fosters “a great sense of positivity and confidence” for all involved.
+When Malcolm Asher began volunteering in his local hematology and oncology outpatient clinic, he sensed the anxiety and fear within the hospital environment among pediatric patients.
+In response, Malcolm decided to set up art supplies to offer a simple joy for young patients undergoing treatment.
+He expected the children to draw pictures for themselves or their parents, but was surprised to see one of the patients draw a picture for her friend in the clinic who wasn’t painting with them.
+This sincere interaction illustrated to Malcolm the power in sharing art and how art fosters “a great sense of positivity and confidence” for all involved.